AndreaBaciu17/MicrosoftCSharpProjects/README.md

 # Microsoft C# Certification Projects

-This repository contains various projects completed various projects completed as part of my Microsoft C# certification.
+This repository contains various completed projects as part of my Microsoft C# certification.
 Each project demonstrates different aspects of C# programming, from basic console applications to more complex projects.

 ## Installation